Creutzfeldt-Jakob Disease (CJD)

 • Acquired

-sCJD is the most common type, accounting for about 85% of cases. sCJD typically affects people > 40 years (median, about 65 years).
+sCJD is the most common type, accounting for about 85% of cases (2). sCJD typically affects people > 40 years (median, about 65 years).

 Familial CJD occurs in about 5 to 15% of cases.
 Inheritance is almost universally autosomal dominant; age at onset is usually earlier than that in sCJD, and disease duration can be longer on average.

 Acquired CJD probably accounts for < 1% of cases.
 It has occurred after the ingestion of beef contaminated by prions (in variant CJD [vCJD]).
-Iatrogenic CJD (iCJD) has been acquired via use of cadaveric corneal or dural transplants, stereotactic intracerebral electrodes, growth hormone, or gonadotropins prepared from human pituitary glands (2).
-About half of iCJD cases involve changes similar to those of Alzheimer disease, suggesting that in iCJD, a disorder that resembles Alzheimer disease (in addition to CJD) can be acquired iatrogenically (3).
+Iatrogenic CJD (iCJD) has been acquired via use of cadaveric corneal or dural transplants, stereotactic intracerebral electrodes, growth hormone, or gonadotropins prepared from human pituitary glands (3).
+Variant CJD has been demonstrated to be iatrogenically transmitted through exposure to blood, but no epidemiologic data suggest that other forms of CJD (or other prion diseases) are transmitted in this manner (4).
+About half of iCJD cases involve changes similar to those of Alzheimer disease, suggesting that in iCJD, a disorder that resembles Alzheimer disease (in addition to CJD) can be acquired iatrogenically (5).

 Variant CJD (vCJD)

 vCJD is a rare acquired form of CJD.
-Most cases have occurred in the United Kingdom (UK), which had 178 cases as of May 7, 2022 (4), compared with 55 cases in all other European and non-European countries as of May 2022. vCJD occurs after ingestion of beef from cattle with bovine spongiform encephalopathy (BSE), also called mad cow disease.
+Most cases have occurred in the United Kingdom, which had 178 cases as of May 7, 2022 (6), compared with 55 cases in all other European and non-European countries as of May 2022. vCJD occurs after ingestion of beef from cattle with bovine spongiform encephalopathy (BSE), also called mad cow disease.

 In vCJD, symptoms develop at a younger average age (< 30 years) than in sCJD.
 In recent cases, the incubation period (time between ingestion of contaminated beef and development of symptoms) has been 12 to > 20 years.